jnsgruk/firecracker-ubuntu/README.md

-# Ubuntu on Firecracker
+# embr

 The purpose of this project was to explore running Ubuntu with [Firecracker] as a general purpose development machine.
 This is obviously not what Firecracker was developed for, but it was an opportunity to learn a little about it!

-At present, this project can download and start Ubuntu cloud images using firecracker, with support for supplying a cloud-init file to customise the virtual machine.
+At present, `embr` can download and start Ubuntu cloud images using firecracker, with support for supplying a cloud-init file to customise the virtual machine.
 It relies upon [dnsmasq] to dynamically address the VM it creates.